-Whenever a ground-to-air packet is received from ground, a data-plane CIRI messages with this packet is sent to the peer Airborne IPS System (see Section 3.1.2).
+Whenever a ground-to-air packet is received from ground, a data-plane CIRI messages with this packet is sent to the peer Airborne IPS System (see Section 2.4.2)

-If the Airborne Radio endpoint is configured to use the flow control mechanism, then Section 5.5.2 also applies.
+If the Airborne Radio endpoint is configured to use the flow control mechanism, then Section 4.5.2 also applies.

-Figure 5-4 - Airborne Radio CIRI Endpoint Data Plane Operation
+Figure 4-4 - Airborne Radio CIRI Endpoint Data Plane Operation

-5.4.3.1 CIRI Data Plane Message
+4.4.3.1 CIRI Data Plane Message

-The data-plane CIRI message sent by the Airborne Radio endpoint has the Data- plane flag set to 1 in the CIRI header and contains exactly one Datalink Identifier option and exactly one Packet Data option.
+The data-plane CIRI message sent by the Airborne Radio endpoint has the Data-plane flag set to 1 in the CIRI header and contains exactly one Datalink Identifier option and exactly one Packet Data option.
+It may also contain one Service Identifier option.

-5.5 Flow Control
+4.5 Flow Control

 The flow control mechanism is an optional feature of the CIRI protocol.
-When the data-plane CIRI is employed, then the CIRI flow control mechanism provides a means for the Airborne Radio to govern the amount of data sent by the Airborne IPS System.
+When dataplane CIRI messages are employed, then the CIRI flow control mechanism provides a means for the Airborne Radio to govern the amount of data sent by the Airborne IPS System.